Agnes Maclehose: Life and character

 In January 1791, Agnes attempted a reconciliation with her husband, sailing aboard the Roselle to Kingston, Jamaica.
-James was not on the quayside to meet her, and she found that her place had been taken by Ann Chalon Rivvere, his negro mistress, who had borne him a daughter, Arm Lavinia Maclehose.
+James was not on the quayside to meet her, and she found that her place had been taken by Ann Chalon Rivvere, his Black mistress, who had borne him a daughter, Arm Lavinia Maclehose.
 She returned to Scotland in April 1791 when the same ship returned home, having found the heat exhausting and the mosquito bites unbearable.
 Her cousin, Lord Craig, may have insisted upon her journey in order to avoid further scandal with Robert Burns.
-In a memoir written after her death her grandson claimed that James Maclehose's mistreatment of his slaves – and his wife's discovery that he kept a slave mistress – were the decisive factors in her departure.
+In a memoir written after her death, her grandson claimed that James Maclehose's mistreatment of his slaves – and his wife's discovery that he kept a slave mistress – were the decisive factors in her departure.

 She was described as "short in stature, her form graceful, her hands and feet small and complexion fair, her cheeks ruddy, and a well-formed mouth displayed teeth beautifully white."
-Sir Walter Scott recorded having seen her at his friend Lord Craig's House, when she was 'old, charmless and devout'.
-Her friend Mrs Moodie reported that among Agnes's last words were, I go to Jesus.
+Sir Walter Scott recorded having seen her at his friend Lord Craig's House, when she was "old, charmless and devout".
+Her friend Mrs Moodie reported that among Agnes's last words were, "I go to Jesus".
 The Clarinda-Sylvander letters in Mrs Moodie's possession were valued at twenty-five pounds.

 In 1810 Agnes moved from Potterrow to live at 14 Calton Hill, Edinburgh where in 1825 Burns’s fourth son, Captain James Glencairn Burns, visited her.
-She died of 'Old Age' on 23 October 1841 and was buried on 27th in the North East corner of the tomb of her cousin William Craig, Lord Craig, in the East Ground of Canongate Kirkyard.
+She died of old age on 23 October 1841 and was buried on 27th in the north-east corner of the tomb of her cousin William Craig, Lord Craig, in the East Ground of Canongate Kirkyard.

 The plaque above her grave was not erected until 1909 and was sculpted by the Edinburgh sculptor Henry Snell Gamley.